AdamTovatt/leona/README.md

 <details>
 <summary>Parser</summary>
 The parser converts a list of tokens into a parse tree (also known as a syntax tree).
-A parse tree is just a fancy word for a list of instructions that can be thought to be in the shape of a tree since a instruction (specifically the repeat instruction) can have a sub list of instructions.
+A parse tree is just a fancy word for a list of instructions that can be thought to be in the shape of a tree since an instruction (specifically the repeat instruction) can have a sub list of instructions.

 In my implementation there is a class called ParseTree that represents a (you guessed it) parse tree.
 A ParseTree contains a list of instruction objects are created by the parser from the tokens.
 <br>